mircea-mihail/spro/README.md

 # spro: Shell-Productivity
-spro, short for Shell Productivity, is a terminal application meant to track your productive hours
+Spro, short for Shell Productivity, is a terminal application meant to track your productive hours.

 ## Usage
 ```